Muratcan-web/ECG-Signal-Acquisition/README.md

 To open MATLAB app, open fsroot and drag app3 to your MATLAB interface. you will see all the codes and the user friendly GUI.

+This was a term project that was conducted by

+Malik Enes GÜNGÖR
+Mehmet Ali ATILGAN
+Muratcan YAZICI

 For any additional questions, send an e-mail: muratcann.yazici@gmail.com